charlesnathansmith/crackmes/floppy/README.md

 It's clever, and also something the decompilation is completely oblivious to.

 Entering FUN_0000_7db8, the direction flag is cleared, and EBX = EDX = sum.
-DI = 0, ES = 0xe404, DS = 0x800, and SI = 0 or 8, set back before this code is reached and never updated.
+DI = 0, ES = 0xe404, DS = 0x800, and SI = 0 or 8, set back before this code is reached and never updated in here.

 Let's go through it manually:
 ```